superfaceai/docs/docs/guides/run-and-test.md

-# Test & run new capability
+# Run & test new capability

 ## Setup